Son of Heaven

 The title, "Son of Heaven", was subsequently adopted by other Sinospheric monarchs to justify their rule.
+The name Celestial Empire (or "Heavenly Dynasty") was also used in reference to the status of the Chinese emperor as the Son of Heaven in the Sinosphere.

 The Son of Heaven was the supreme universal monarch, who ruled tianxia (means "all under heaven").
 His status is rendered in English as "ruler of the whole world."
 The title, "Son of Heaven", was interpreted literally only in China and Japan, whose monarchs were referred to as demigods, deities, or "living gods", chosen by the gods and goddesses of heaven.